conal/denotational-hardware/Examples/Add/Fin.lagda.md

 5.  a mapping of implementation output to specification output.

 These five pieces are all aspects of a single, meaningful assembly, so let's wrap them into a convenient package to take with us and relate to other such assemblies.
-Parts 4 and 5 are about the inputs and outputs and their semantic relationship, so we'll make them the domain and codomain of the assembly, i.e., its interface.
+Parts 4 and 5 are about the inputs and outputs and their semantic relationship and so will become the domain and codomain of the assembly, i.e., its interface.
 Parts 1, 2, and 3 become the details behind that interface:

 ```agda